Challenge Him To Take The Next Step

-Challenge.
-Nothing gives a young man confidence like facing a challenge.
+Nothing gives a young man confidence like successfully facing a challenge.
 His identity grows, his self-respect grows, his belief in his ability to do hard things grows.
 Everything we do at Forte Strong is designed to challenge young men to grow in one way or another.
-As they live alongside other young men who are facing and overcoming their own challenges, they begin to have a desire to meet and overcome those challenges themselves.
-One of these challenges includes finding work, consistently showing up to work and paying bills with the money they earned by working.
+As they live alongside other young men who are facing and overcoming their challenges, each young man begins to consider the idea that they too can meet and overcome their personal challenges, they begin to feel a desire to do more than the bare minimum they’re accustomed to doing.